Matt Macri: Professional career

-Macri started the 2008 season with Rochester playing in 25 games before straining his left calf during an at-bat against the Pawtucket Red Sox on April 28.
+Macri started the 2008 season with Rochester, playing in 25 games before straining his left calf during an at-bat against the Pawtucket Red Sox on April 28.

-Macri was called up to the Twins on May 22 making his Major League debut on May 24 against the Detroit Tigers at Comerica Park.
+Macri was called up to the Twins on May 22 when Adam Everett was placed on the disabled list.
+He made his Major League debut on May 24 against the Detroit Tigers at Comerica Park.
 He earned his first major league hit in his first at-bat of the game off Nate Robertson.
-Macri then singled to right in his 2nd major league at-bat and drove in his first RBI.
+Macri then singled to right in his second major league at-bat and drove in his first RBI.

-On August 18, 2009 the Twins designated Macri for assignment to make room on the 40-man roster for Philip Humber.
+On August 18, 2009, the Twins designated Macri for assignment to make room on the 40-man roster for Philip Humber.

-On December 23, 2010 the Rockies announced that they had signed Macri to a minor-league contract.
-He played with the Colorado Springs Sky Sox in 2011.
+On December 23, 2010, the Rockies announced that they had signed Macri to a minor league contract.
+He played with the Triple-A Colorado Springs Sky Sox in 2011, batting .273 with 13 home runs and 65 RBI in 114 games.